Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 ClassificationMisdemeanor

-Exceptions for event authority consent or federal waiver
+Exceptions for event authority consent, federal compliance operations, and property owners

-Loss of hunting privileges, suspension of hunting license ability
+Results in loss of hunting privileges, suspension of hunting license eligibility; applies to all game animals except feral hogs

 ImprisonmentN/A